La Boca, Buenos Aires, Argentina

 Protecting your belongings

-Thieves and pickpockets operate on public transport, bus and train terminals.
+Thieves and pickpockets operate on public transport and at bus and train terminals.

-Thefts from unattended vehicles, especially hire cars, are common.
+Thefts from unattended vehicles, especially hire cars, are also common.

 Street crime and scams

-Be alert to street crime, especially thieves (often women) using distraction techniques.
+Thieves – often women – use distraction techniques and may work in teams of 2 or more.
 A common form of distraction theft reported in Buenos Aires is the ‘mustard scam’.
-Thieves will rob tourists while an accomplice pretends to help remove mustard that has been accidentally sprayed on them.
-If this happens to you, politely but firmly refuse assistance and walk away.
+Thieves take your bags while an accomplice pretends to help you remove mustard they have sprayed on you.
+If this happens to you, politely but firmly refuse help and walk away.

 In Buenos Aires, be particularly cautious in: